-Blount County Commissioner Nick Bright made a statement at the time, saying,
+Blount County Commissioner and bill sponsor Nick Bright made a statement at the time, saying,

 "It basically would do nothing physically, it's more symbolic at best and to send a message to the state that we don't want that in our county or in our state".

-The bill's sponsor, Blount County ninth district commissioner Steve Mikels, added his own thoughts:
+The bill's first co-sponsor, Blount County ninth district commissioner Steve Mikels, added his own thoughts:

 "Most county government does not really have teeth to make law or take law away.

 I'm concerned that our government at the federal and state level is taking more rights away than they're helping the citizens, and that's not the goal of government to begin with.
 Government is supposed to protect the rights of citizens and the constitution, and that's the message we're trying to send to Nashville and to Washington."

 On Tuesday, May 28th, a Second Amendment Sanctuary resolution was passed by Monroe County Commissioners unanimously.
 The board exclusively singled out the Tennessee House Bill 1049, the aforementioned red flag law.